Pororo, The Racing Adventure

-Pororo, The Racing Adventure (Korean: 뽀로로 극장판 슈퍼썰매 대모험) (also known as The Little Penguin: Pororo's Racing Adventure) is a 2013 South Korean-Chinese animated film directed and edited by Young Kyun Park, with a screenplay by In-Kyun Lee and Eun Sook Kim.
+Pororo, The Racing Adventure (Korean: 뽀로로 극장판 슈퍼썰매 대모험) (also known as The Little Penguin: Pororo's Racing Adventure) is a 2013 animated film directed and edited by Young Kyun Park, with a screenplay by In-Kyun Lee and Eun Sook Kim.

 The film is based on the Korean computer-animated television series Pororo the Little Penguin.
-In 2014, an English dub of the film was released featuring the voices of Rob Schneider, Drake Bell, Anthony Anderson and Jon Heder, as well as original songs by Bell and Smash Mouth.
+In 2014, an English dub of the film directed by Mychal Simka and written by Simka, Harry Glennon, and Ross Mihalko was released featuring the voices of Rob Schneider, Drake Bell, Anthony Anderson, Jon Heder, Jerry Trainor, Dallas Lovato, Jay Mohr, and Simka, as well as original songs by Bell and Smash Mouth.

 Plot

 Pororo and his friends dream of being champions by watching the white tigers win the year prior's Super Sleigh Championship on TV.
 As they dream of being champions, their friend, Eddy, has built a sleigh for Pororo to drive (which has a lollipop to make the sleigh go super fast).
 But while Pororo and his friends race their handmade sleighs, Pororo puts the lollipop in the sleigh, which causes it to fly up into the sky, where it crashes into a plane, piloted by Toto and Mango (both of whom are delivering the prize for the Super Sleigh Championship).
 Toto has to have the plane make an emergency landing.

 After landing the plane, Eddy tells Toto and Mango that he can repair the plane so they make it to Northpia, where the race is being held.
 Pororo then sees that Toto has a medal, thinking that he is a champion.
 Toto then lies to Pororo and his friends about him being a champion, as Mango is unhappy with Toto lying to the group.

 While Eddy repairs the plane, Toto teaches Pororo and his friends how to be champions, by having them run up hills and ride down slopes in buckets.
 During the slope part of training, Pororo and Crong do a spectacular flip over the others, which really amazes Toto.

 Eddy then manages to finish fixing the plane.
 Toto and Mango then head up to Northpia, while the group hitches a ride with them.
 As soon as they land, Toto and Mango finish their delivery and stay at a party for the racers, which Pororo and his friends come into.
 Upon seeing them, Mango tries to warn Toto that the group somehow got to Northpia, unbeknownst to both of them.
 However, Toto is too busy partying.
 But during the party, Fufu, a brown bear who was kicked out of the race two years prior for cheating, comes in and tells everyone that he will win the race and that the future of the race will only have brown bears, like him, competing.
 Pororo then tells him and mentions that Toto is a champion, but Fufu takes the medal and it turns out that Toto is actually a delivery champion, not a racing champion.
 Upon hearing this, Pororo and his friends are upset by this.